 A common concern parents have is around blood or other drainage coming from their child’s ears in the days following ear tube surgery.
 You may worry that there’s a problem with the tubes.
 But the drainage is actually a sign that the tubes are doing their job.

 Early ear drainage like this is usually not a cause for concern, says pediatric otolaryngologist Brandon Hopkins, MD.
-In the weeks and months following ear tube placement, drainage is an indicator of an ear infection and is often easily treated with topical antibiotics.
+In the weeks and months after your child gets ear tubes, drainage is a sign of an ear infection and is often easily treated with topical antibiotics.

 Is ear drainage ever a problem, though?
 Only if it’s chronic, which means it’s been happening for more than a month, even with antibiotic drops, Dr. Hopkins says.

-If your child’s ear drainage does become chronic, it’s important to follow up with the surgeon.
-He or she may recommend additional treatment.
+If your child’s ear drainage becomes chronic, it’s important to follow up with the surgeon.
+They may recommend additional treatment.
 This may include ear suctioning, topical antibiotics or powders, or an oral antibiotic, he says.